k9ordon/k9ordon.github.io/_posts/2016-03-19-es6-modules-single-instance-pattern.md

 ---
-title: ES6 - Module Singleton Pattern
+title: ES6 Modules - Single Instance Pattern
 updated: 2016-03-19 23:00
 tags: ES6
 ---

-In this post, we will create a singleton in beautiful minimal vanilla es6 module syntax.
-Singletons are useful for single instance modules without polluting the global space -  ```window```.
-Our singleton instance can easily be imported with es6 module syntax.
-Additionally, your classes can be exported for being used in a higher level of the class chain.
+In this post, we will create a singleton like class in beautiful minimal vanilla es6 module syntax.
+Singletons are useful for single instance modules without polluting the global space (```window```, ...).
+Our singleton like instance can easily be exported with es6 module syntax.
+Additionally, classes can be used in a higher level of the class chain.

 > The singleton pattern is a design pattern that restricts the instantiation of a class to one object.
 This is useful when exactly one object is needed to coordinate actions across the system.
+[Wikipedia](https://en.wikipedia.org/wiki/Singleton_pattern)

 This example shows:

-- a **main-module** containing one **child-module**
+- A **main module** containing one **child module**
-- Both of them share a **notification broker** instance
+- Both of them share a single **notification broker** instance

 You can grab a [copy of the code at github](https://github.com/k9ordon/es6-module-singleton) or [webpackbin](http://www.webpackbin.com/NJdpRL8px).